Andrew Niccol: Directing

 For his directorial debut and first film (which he also wrote), Gattaca (1997), he won a Best Film award from the Sitges - Catalan International Film Festival and both a Special Jury Prize and the Fun Trophy from the Gérardmer Film Festival.

 For his film Lord of War (2005), he received a Special Recognition for Excellence in Filmmaking from the National Board of Review.

 In June 2021, Niccol was named as the director and writer of a film based on the Christchurch mosque shootings called They Are Us.
-The filmmakers' choice to focus on Ardern's response rather than the victims generated criticism within New Zealand.
+The filmmakers' choice to focus on New Zealand prime minister Jacinda Ardern's response rather than the victims generated criticism within New Zealand.
 In response to public backlash, Niccols confirmed that the film's development had been put on hold until a full consultation with the New Zealand Muslim community had been conducted.

 Writing and producing

 Niccol's breakthrough screenplay was his script for the film The Truman Show (1998), directed by Peter Weir and starring Jim Carrey.
 He also served as a producer on the film.
 The film received an Academy Award nomination for Best Original Screenplay (Best Writing, Screenplay Written Directly for the Screen) and a Golden Globes nomination for Best Screenplay in 1999 and won a BAFTA award for Best Screenplay, a Saturn Award for Best Writing or Best Writer, an Awards Circuit Community Award for Best Original Screenplay and Best Motion Picture, a Hugo Award for Best Dramatic Presentation (shared with Peter Weir), and an Online Film Critics Society Award for Best Original Screenplay.
 He has written all the films he has directed and produced several of them.

 In 1999, Niccol received the ALFS Award for "Screenwriter of the Year" from the London Critics Circle Film Awards for his screenwriting work on the screenplays of The Truman Show (1998) and Gattaca (1997).

 Niccol co-wrote the story for The Terminal, directed by Steven Spielberg.
 He also served as an executive producer on the film.